VoronDesign/VoronUsers/printer_mods/jbisson9/Ultimate_2.4_Z_chain_routing_CANbus/readme.md

 - cut the A motor wires to about 6 inches in length and apply heatshrink tubing to the wire closest to the motor housing
 - route the motor wires throught the channel in the lower A drive frame.
 - assemble the A drive as per normal instructions
-- cut wires to length, crimp and add the microfit connectors.
+- cut wires to length, crimp and add the male microfit connectors.

 Here's a look at the A drive with the A motor and microswitch connectors.